utah-scs/splinter/README.md

 ## How to run server and client for each extension
 To update the configuration parameters, change `db/server.toml` on the server side and `splinter/client.toml` on the client side.

-To run on the client-side, use `use_invoke = false` and to run on the server-side use `use_invoke=true`.

-To run the extension on both on the server-side and client side, keep `use_invoke = true` and add `pushback` feature in `db/Cargo.toml` on the server-side.
+To run the extension on the client-side, use `use_invoke = false` and for the server-side use `use_invoke=true`.
+And to run the extension on both on the server-side and client-side, keep `use_invoke = true` and add `pushback` feature in `db/Cargo.toml` on the server-side.

 Change `num_tenants` and `num_keys` on both the sides.
 The server uses these parameters to populate the tables and extension for different number of extensions and the client uses these parameters to generate the load.

-### Aggregate
+### Aggregate Extension
 `key_size = 8`

 `value_size = 30`